Heterogeneous domain adaptation: An unsupervised approach: Experiments

 \subsubsection{Implementation details}

-Following \cite{Pan2010,Li2014,Pan2011,Xiao2015}, SVM was trained on the homogeneous representations of the source data, then tested on the unlabeled target data.
-The following section provides the implementation details for the four experiments we conducted.
-We compare RMG model to CM model in the first experiment and shows the negative effects caused by negative transfer.
-In the second experiment, RLG model is compared to CM model.
-This experiment presents that the significance of the unsupervised knowledge transfer theorem.
-GLG model is tested in the third experiment and compared to CM model.
-In the fourth experiment, classification results of A1, CM, DG, KCCA, RMG, RLG and GLG are presented.
+Following {\cite{Pan2010,Li2014,Pan2011,Xiao2015}}, {SVM was trained on homogeneous representations of source domain, then tested on target domain.
+The following section provides implementation details of our experiments.

-The original datasets used in the text classification tasks were preprocessed using SVD (selecting top 50\% Eigenvalues) as the dimensionality reduction method, and we randomly selected 1500 unbiased instances from each domain to test the proposed model and baselines.
-Additionally, the order of features and instances in each dataset were randomly permuted before knowledge transfer.
-The German Credit dataset contains some bias, with 70\% of the dataset labeled “1” and 30\% labeled “-1”; however, the Australian Credit Approval dataset is unbiased.
+The original datasets used in the text classification tasks were preprocessed using SVD (selecting top $50\%$ Eigenvalues) as the dimensionality reduction method for non-deep models.
+We randomly selected $1,500$ unbiased instances from each domain to test the proposed model and baselines.
+The German Credit dataset contains some bias, with $70\%$ of the dataset labeled $1$ and $30\%$ labeled $-1$; however, the Australian Credit Approval dataset is unbiased.
 Given the basic assumption that both domains are similar, we needed to offset this dissimilarity by changing the implementation of the experiments with this dataset.
-Hence, we randomly selected 600 unbiased instances from the German Credit dataset for every experiment and ran the experiment 50 times for each model and each task.
+Hence, we randomly selected $600$ unbiased instances from the German Credit dataset for every experiment and ran the experiment 50 times for each model and each task.}

-Since the target domains do not contain any labeled data, it was impossible to automatically tune the optimal parameters for the target classifier using cross-validation.
-As a result, we used LIBSVM’s default parameters for all classification tasks: the γ of the radial basis function kernel was set to $1/r$ (where $r$ is the dimension of the feature space of the homogeneous representations); the cost $C$ was set to 1; and the tolerance of the termination criterion was set to 0.001.
-Because there were no existing pairs for the 10 transfer learning tasks, we randomly matched instances from each domain as pairs for the KCCA model.